Powerlearnproject/se-day1-assignment-killswitch775/README.md

 +Keeping Up with Technology: Technology changes quickly, making it hard to stay current.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-+Tight Deadlines: Pressure to finish projects quickly can cause stress.
+Tight Deadlines: Pressure to finish projects quickly can cause stress.
 +Solution: Use good time management and break work into smaller tasks.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-+1.
-Unit Testing:
+1. Unit Testing:
-+Tests individual components or functions of the code to ensure they work correctly.
+Tests individual components or functions of the code to ensure they work correctly.
-+Importance: Catches bugs early in development, making it easier to pinpoint problems and maintain code quality.
+Importance: Catches bugs early in development, making it easier to pinpoint problems and maintain code quality.
-+2.
-Integration Testing:
+2. Integration Testing:
 +Tests how different components or systems work together.
 +Importance: Ensures that combined parts of the software interact correctly, helping to find issues that might not appear in unit tests.
-+3.
-System Testing:
+3. System Testing:
 +Tests the entire system as a whole to verify that it meets the specified requirements.
 +Importance: Validates the complete system’s functionality, performance, and compatibility to ensure it works as intended from end to end.
 +4.
 Acceptance Testing: